Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Nina Miller almost 4 years ago
+Nina Miller over 4 years ago

 I demand the city reallocate $25 million to mental health and youth programs instead of giving the Phoenix Police Department a $25 million increase for salaries.